jcsandoval929/CS157A-40/README.md

   * Added security in the Non-Functional requirements
   * Expanded application alnguages, and made some changes to the project requirement based on the application language changes.
   * Expaned and added more detail to the non-functional requirements

+  Project Design Document

+-Juan Carlos Sandoval
+  * Worked on some of the bullet points for "Entities"
+  * A few bullet points for "Relationships"
+  * A few bullet points for "Attributes"
+  * Diagram: Defined some of the primary keys and drew relationships for some of the entitites

+-Armando Benavidez
+  *